youkie/enron-email-communication-network/README.md

 # enron-email-communication-network
-This the the extracted Email communication network
+This is the extracted Email communication network from enron Email dataset.